 - 1. Rezone the lands as shown in Document 1 - 2.
 Amend Section 239 Urban Exceptions, by adding a new Exception [xxxx] with provisions similar in effect to the following: - b.
 In Column II, add the following text R4Z[xxxx] -h - c.
 In Column IV, all uses except those existing as of the date of Council approval until the holding symbol is removed. - d.
-In Column V, add provisions similar in effect to the following: - o The minimum rear yard setback is 4.5 metres. - The minimum interior side yard setback is 3 metres (west property line). - The holding symbol may only be removed once a Site Plan is approved that addresses the following, to the satisfaction of the General Manager of Planning, Real Estate and Economic Development Department: - No minimum parking is required for a low-rise apartment building once an Agreement with Housing Services for affordable housing is executed.
+In Column V, add provisions similar in effect to the following: - o The minimum rear yard setback is 4.5 metres. - The minimum interior side yard setback is 3 metres (west property line). - No minimum parking spaces are required for affordable housing dwelling units.
+For greater clarity, minimum visitor parking space rates still apply. - o The holding symbol may only be removed when: - i.
+A Site Plan is approved to the satisfaction of the General Manager, Planning, Real Estate and Economic Development; and - ii.
+The Owner and Housing Services have executed an agreement related to affordable housing on the site."